superbrothers/kubernetes-docs/docs/admin/kube-apiserver.md

       --audit-webhook-truncate-max-batch-size int               Maximum size of the batch sent to the underlying backend.
 Actual serialized size can be several hundreds of bytes greater.
 If a batch exceeds this limit, it is split into several batches of smaller size. (default 10485760)
       --audit-webhook-truncate-max-event-size int               Maximum size of the audit event sent to the underlying backend.
 If the size of an event is greater than this number, first request and response are removed, and if this doesn't reduce the size enough, event is discarded. (default 102400)
       --audit-webhook-version string                            API group and version used for serializing audit events written to webhook. (default "audit.k8s.io/v1")
       --authentication-config string                            File with Authentication Configuration to configure the JWT Token authenticator or the anonymous authenticator.
-Note: This feature is in Alpha since v1.29.--feature-gate=StructuredAuthenticationConfiguration=true needs to be set for enabling this feature.This feature is mutually exclusive with the oidc-* flags.To configure anonymous authenticator you need to enable --feature-gate=AnonymousAuthConfigurableEndpoints.When you configure anonymous authenticator in the authentication config you cannot use the --anonymous-auth flag.
+Requires the StructuredAuthenticationConfiguration feature gate.
+Also requires the feature gate AnonymousAuthConfigurableEndpoints to configure the anonymous authenticator in the config file.
+This flag is mutually exclusive with the --oidc-* flags if the file configures the JWT Token authenticator.
+This flag is mutually exclusive with --anonymous-auth if the file configures the Anonymous authenticator.
       --authentication-token-webhook-cache-ttl duration         The duration to cache responses from the webhook token authenticator. (default 2m0s)
       --authentication-token-webhook-config-file string         File with webhook configuration for token authentication in kubeconfig format.
 The API server will query the remote service to determine authentication for bearer tokens.
       --authentication-token-webhook-version string             The API version of the authentication.k8s.io TokenReview to send to and expect from the webhook. (default "v1beta1")
-      --authorization-config string                             File with Authorization Configuration to configure the authorizer chain.Note: This feature is in Alpha since v1.29.--feature-gate=StructuredAuthorizationConfiguration=true feature flag needs to be set to true for enabling the functionality.This feature is mutually exclusive with the other --authorization-mode and --authorization-webhook-* flags.
+      --authorization-config string                             File with Authorization Configuration to configure the authorizer chain.
+Requires feature gate StructuredAuthorizationConfiguration.
+This flag is mutually exclusive with the other --authorization-mode and --authorization-webhook-* flags.
       --authorization-mode strings                              Ordered list of plug-ins to do authorization on secure port.
 Defaults to AlwaysAllow if --authorization-config is not used.
 Comma-delimited list of: AlwaysAllow,AlwaysDeny,ABAC,Webhook,RBAC,Node.
       --authorization-policy-file string                        File with authorization policy in json line by line format, used with --authorization-mode=ABAC, on the secure port.
       --authorization-webhook-cache-authorized-ttl duration     The duration to cache 'authorized' responses from the webhook authorizer. (default 5m0s)